aimtbr/use-app-events/.github/README.md

         eventType: EventType,
         /** Data to send to listeners of this event type. */ payload?: Payload,
-        /** When false, the event is not sent to other browsing contexts. */ broadcast?: boolean = options.broadcast
+        /** When false, the event is not sent to other browsing contexts (tabs, windows). */ broadcast?: boolean = options.broadcast
       ): void;